margbarrera/JS_Crash_Course/week-2/README.md

 * only the creator can add items
 * it stores possible gifts (it has to store them as objects though, otherwise it's useless)
 * it can be read by other people, and it has to have a method to remove an item from the list when somebody buys it for the creator

-#### New Class: Event
-**properties:** name, giftee, date, guestlist, giftlist, wishlist(optional)
-* can be accessed by everybody who is in the guestlist (but not the giftee naturally)
-* guests submit the gift they decided to give for the occasion to the giftlist, duplicates are notified
-* if a wishlist is attached to it, it is readable by the guests
-* its date is automatically pushed to the calendar of the guests

 #### New Possible Class: Secret Santa Event
 **properties:** name, date, guestlist, maxBudget? (just so nobody will be embarassed when they receive a ferrari)